This Web Site is Dedicated to

 Bill Cross was an Assistant principal at South Milwaukee, principal at Lake Mills, and an assistant principal at Menomonee Falls before becoming principal at Oostburg high school in 1977.
 Despite administrative duties he continued to compile the Honor Roll with help from his wife Ginny.
 Ginny noticed the long time that Bill took to retype results [ before the days of spreadsheets with sorting] and volunteered to type the Honor Roll in order to speed the process.

 When the WIAA began sponsoring girls track and field in 1971 Lois Wolf who was the first girls track coach at Whitefish Bay High School began compiling the Girls Track and Field Honor Roll.
 She was assisted by West Allis girls track coach Barb Reisner.
 There was plenty of goods news to report.
 Lois Wolf coached Liz Berry in 1974.
 Berry set the National High School record in the mile [5.07.4] in late May of 1974.
-However at the 1974 State Meet Lynn Morin from Coach Reisner's West Allis Hale team beat Berry in the mile race.

 Loren Seagrave edited the girls honor roll from 1978 to 1981 while he was an assistant track coach at UW-Madison.
 Those honor rolls were published through an organization titled the Wisconsin Athletic Congress.
 In those days computers were not the craze, so Loren compiled the lists on a memory typewriter that used cassette tapes to record the data.
 In relation to compiling those lists Loren stated, “I was foolish enough to produce lists for, then, the four classes of schools.”